 The minimum requirements or the basic qualifications for this post should also be included in this section; they should be relevant to the job and can include soft skills like communication, be specific according to the department or position, should be assessed in the resume and they should align with the accomplishment of the essential function.
 Lastly in this section are the preferred qualifications.
 These are used to cut down the list of applicants.
 They are the qualifications needed on top of the basic requirements and may include prior experience.

 Developing an office recruitment plan

 Each position requires a recruitment plan which should be documented and has to be approved by the organisational unit.
-It should include the posting period (this is normally 10 business days from the date posted beginning the next business day for a Professional support staff or 15 business days for a management or senior professional post), the placement goals which should include outreach efforts to people with disabilities and veterans, additional advertising resources like internet job boards and social media among others, diversity agencies which include agencies that represent the under-represented, and lastly resume banks which have resumes posted by candidates.
+It should include the posting period (this is normally 10 business days from the date posted beginning the next business day for Professional support staff or 15 business days for a management or senior professional post), the placement goals which should include outreach efforts to people with disabilities and veterans, additional advertising resources like internet job boards and social media among others, diversity agencies which include agencies that represent the under-represented, and lastly resume banks which have resumes posted by candidates.

 Selection of the search committee

 A search committee is important so as to eliminate the possibility of personal bias-ness.
 The hiring manager should include people who will be interacting with the applicant either directly or indirectly in the search committee.
 The members of the committee should have no conflicts based on the relation with the applicant.

 Putting the office recruitment plan into action; once the job description has been done and approved it is then posted on career sites.
 Internal candidates are also expected to follow the same procedure as the external candidates.